 Not all brands are trustworthy and therefore, we have only included recognizable and respected brands in our articles.

-Dometic: It is a Swedish company which deals in food and beverage, sanitation and climate appliances within RVs, marine and automotive vehicles.
+Dometic: It is a Swedish company that deals in food and beverage, sanitation, and climate appliances within RVs, marine, and automotive vehicles.
 Rooting back to 1919 and phasing through various acquisitions, it became the Dometic Group in 2009.
 Their products may be priced a little higher but finding genuine loopholes in their operation is an asking task, such is the magnitude of quality they have maintained.

 Fridigare: Founded in 1918, this US-founded company manages the kitchen, laundry, and home appliances.
 Because of their supremely designed products and good customer service, their air conditioners have found a larger customer base.